A student wearing blue scrubs checks the blood pressure of another student using an arm cuff.

 Our preceptors use their nursing experience and knowledge to provide mentorship and guidance as new nurses learn their responsibilities and transition into the health care field.

-The School of Nursing matches students with preceptors who practice in a location that is ideal for the student.
+We match students with preceptors who practice in a location that is ideal for the student.

 Not only do our students get the benefit of working with experienced, licensed nurses, but our preceptors find it a rewarding experience.